MinecraftPhi/MinecraftPhi-modules/readme.md

 This command block must never be modified.

 ### Shulker Box
 The shulker box at (654321 0 654322) is used for player inventory manipulation.
 This involves copying the player's inventory to the shulker box, manipulating the data in the shulker box, then using a custom loot table combined with `/drop` to put the items back in the player's inventory.

-Full explanation on how to use this will be written once the functions have been finished.
-The current functions will only copy the player's hotbar and top two rows of the inventory.
-This may or may not end up being implemented as part of a transpiler, with details for manual implementation.
+Usage of this is described in [[player inventory manipulation|Player Inventory Manipulation]]

 ### Sign
 The sign at (654322 0 654322) is used for resolving advanced JSON text components to be copied into text components that only allow formatting and text.